-Title I of the ADA prohibits employers from discriminating against a qualified individual on the basis of disability.
+Title I of the ADA prohibits employers from discriminating against a qualified individual based on disability.
 It applies to private employers with 15 or more employees, state and local governments, employment agencies, and labor organizations.
 The ADA requires employers to provide reasonable accommodation to a qualified individual with a disability, unless doing so would impose an undue hardship on the operation of the employer's business (42 USC 12102 et seq.).

 Federal employees.
 Section 501 of the Rehabilitation Act prohibits federal employers from discriminating against qualified individuals on the basis of a disability and requires affirmative action by federal government employers (29 USC 791).
 The ADA's standards apply to claims by federal employees alleging employment discrimination that does not involve affirmative action.